ibhagwan/ts-vimdoc.nvim/README.md

 # Introduction
 A tree-sitter based markdown -> vimdoc conversion tool.
 The plugin is currently in sporadic development and will be undergoing api changes (once it has an API).
 If you use in CI, I recommend pinning the revision.

 I created this plugin because I didn't want to generate vim help documentation from markdown sources.
-The current state of the plugin is that it "works" but only does the bbare minimum of conversion of markdown to vimdoc.
+The current state of the plugin is that it "works" but the results are what I would consider "subpar".

 I generally won't respond to issue/feature requests (yet), but will review pull requests.